A Generalized Expression for the Gradient of Mutual Information with the Application in Multiple Access Channels: Applications in Multiple Access Communication Channels

 \subsubsection{MAC with Feedback}

 In this section, we consider MAC with feedback as a familiar and practical scenario of multiuser communication systems.
-As it is well known unlike the point-to-point case, feedback can enlarge the capacity region of MAC, however, the capacity region with feedback known in some special cases~\cite{Network}.

-Here, we first give a general expression for the gradient of mutual information with respect to the channel parameters in a MAC with arbitrary channel model.
+We first give a general expression for the gradient of MI with respect to the channel parameters in a MAC with arbitrary channel model.
 At the second step, we consider an additive Gaussian noise MAC with feedback, where an extension of I-MMSE relationship is given.
-The obtained multiuser expression of the I-MMSE relationship can provide more insights to the behavior of the system in the presence of feedback.

 Fig.~\ref{fig:MAC} shows a schematic view of the MAC with noiseless causal feedbacks from the receiver to all $K$ transmitters.

 The $k{\rm{th}}$ transmitter $\left(k=1,...,K\right)$, wishes to communicate symbol $M_{(k)}$ to the receiver by sending $U_{_{\left( k \right)} }^n$ in $n$ uses of the channel, where $U_{\left( k \right)}^i$ stands for the sequence of messages of $k$th user up to time instant $i,\, i\in[1:n]$.
 A $\left(2^{nR_1},...,2^{nR_K},n \right)$ code for the MAC with feedback consists of $K$ message sets $\left[1:2^{nR_k}\right]$, $k=1,...,K$, $K$ encoders as,